NitzanHen/agrippa.dev/src/pages/environments/typescript.md

 <Callout type="success">
   <p slot="header">Agrippa has first-class support for Typescript projects</p>
 The basic functionality should work straight out of the box - Agrippa automatically detects Typescript projects (through the existence of a `tsconfig.json` file) and its generated code is fully suited for a Typescript project.

 So, for typical projects, you don't need to do anything special!
 </Callout>

-In terms of customizability, Agrippa provides the following options:

 ## Explicitly enable/disable Typescript